 - Add the buttermilk and beaten egg.
 Stir to combine ingredients.

-- Grease your griddle or griddle pan with butter or spray with nonstick cooking spray.
+- Grease your griddle or griddle pan with butter or nonstick cooking spray.

 - Cook pancakes until bubbles form.
 (I ladled the batter onto the griddle pan in 1/4 c. portions.)
 Flip and then cook for another minute or two.